EthEmbedded/OdroidXU3-Eth-Install/README.md

 7. We also need to log off, and then log in as root to change the default root password:

-	- login : `odroid`
+	- login : `root`
-	- password: `odroid`
+	- password: `root`

 	then...

 	`passwd` and follow on screen instructions...

-8. Next lets re-login as the odroid user and then: download, unzip, and choose eth-installer.sh OR geth-installer.sh:
+8. Next lets re-login as the odroid user and expand partition #2 to utilize the entire SD Card:

+	`sudo fdisk /dev/mmcblk0`

+	We can press `p` for print to see our current setup and give you a reference moving forward.

+	Next we need to delete and then re-create partition #2 by selecting:

+	`d` - delete
+	`2` - partition to be deleted
+	`n` - create new partition
+	`p` - select partition type primary
+	`enter` - select default start block
+	`enter` - select default last block

+9. Now lets download & unzip the installer scripts and choose eth-installer.sh OR geth-installer.sh:

 	`wget https://github.com/EthEmbedded/OdroidXU3-Eth-Install/archive/v0.1.9.tar.gz`